evanx/component-validator/README.md

   require(componentMeta.spec).validateComponentSupervisor(componentMeta, supervisorMeta);
   require(supervisorMeta.spec).validateComponentSupervisor(componentMeta, supervisorMeta);
 ```
 where the `spec` names should be JS module names, which must be installed if this validation is to succeed.
+The purpose of these spec modules is to validate if the component and supervisor support each other.
+If not, one must throw an error.

 Note that `forceSpecName` and `forceSpecModule` are typically `undefined` on components, but are intended for temporary override purposes.

 #### ES2016 decorators